2020 United States redistricting cycle: Litigation

 Lawsuits have been filed against a number of passed congressional and legislative maps on the grounds of either racial gerrymandering or partisan gerrymandering.
-These states include Alabama, Alaska, Arkansas, Georgia, Idaho, Illinois, Maryland, Michigan, Nevada, New Jersey, New Mexico, North Carolina, Ohio, and Texas.
+These states include Alabama, Alaska, Arkansas, Georgia, Idaho, Illinois, Maryland, Michigan, Nevada, New Jersey, New Mexico, North Carolina, Ohio, South Carolina and Texas.
 As more states continue to adopt maps through the redistricting process, the number of lawsuits filed will potentially increase.

 Racial gerrymandering

 Lawsuits have been filed in multiple states against congressional and state legislative maps due to claims that the new maps disenfranchise minority voters.

 In Alabama, four lawsuits were filed against the congressional and state legislative maps, alleging racial bias and violation of the Voting Rights Act of 1965 (VRA) by diluting the power of minority voters in the state.
 On January 24, 2022, a three-judge panel blocked Alabama's congressional maps over claims it likely violates the VRA.
 The panel argued that because African Americans counted for a considerable percentage of the total population growth, there should be more opportunities for representation.
 On February 7, 2022, the Supreme Court temporarily reinstated Alabama's congressional map and added Alabama's appeal to their 2022 case list, with the hearing date yet to be decided.
+On June 8, 2023, the Supreme Court upheld the lower court's decision, ruling in Allen v.
+Milligan that Alabama did in fact illegally dilute the power of Black voters.
+The Alabama Legislature defied the Supreme Court, drawing a map with only a single Black-majority district, rather than the ruling's minimum two districts.

 The NAACP and American Civil Liberties Union sued multiple state officials in Arkansas over the new state House districts, arguing that they unconstitutionally underrepresented Black voters.
-A US District judge ruled that the groups did not have standing, and stated that the plaintiff must be the US Attorney General in February, 2022.
+A Trump appointed US District judge ruled that the groups did not have standing, and stated that the plaintiff must be the US Attorney General in February, 2022.
 The ACLU appealed the ruling following the decision by the United States Department of Justice not to intervene.
-US Senator Tom Cotton filed an amicus brief with the court supporting the state of Arkansas, calling racial gerrmandering accusations "baseless".
+US Senator Tom Cotton filed an amicus brief with the court supporting the state of Arkansas, calling racial gerrymandering accusations "baseless".
 Two lawsuits were also filed against Arkansas's congressional districts, arguing that the map disenfranchised black voters by splitting Pulaski County between three congressional districts and moving 23,000 black voters out of Arkansas's 2nd congressional district.